Pussy Map

 Urethra

-The vagina stretches from the hymen to the cervix (the mouth of the uterus).
-Vaginal walls often touch unless we insert something.
-It has few nerve endings.
-The walls of the vagina are made of muscle and covered with a mucus membrane.
-It is super-stretchy because it is covered in ridges called rugae, like pleats of extra tissue that allow the vagina to expand.
-The vagina will feel drier or wetter depending on the cycle and at certain times in people’s lives.
+The “second” hole of the vulva is the opening for the vagina, the canal that stretches from the hymen to the cervix (the canal of the uterus).
+It contains few nerve endings, especially when compared to the clitoris.
+The vaginal walls, consisting of muscle and a mucous membrane, typically touch unless an object is inserted..
+The vagina is super-stretchy thanks to its ridges called rugae, which function like pleats of extra tissue that allow the vagina to expand.
+The wetness or dryness of the vagina varies depending on a person’s menstrual cycle and age.
 The tissue of the vaginal wall changes as hormones fluctuate in the menstrual cycle.
 Cells in the outer layers store glycogen to help maintain the PH level and protect the vagina from bacteria and fungi.
 The vagina acts as a physical barrier to the uterus, protecting it from pathogenic microorganisms.

 Hymen